ftpaul/ftpaul/src/data/resume.md

       start_date: Feb 2013
       end_date: Feb 2014
       description:
-        - Managed and coordinated projects with external stakeholders.
+        - Managed a portfolio of projects and products with clients
-        - Developed web applications using Ruby on Rails, PHP, and HTML&CSS
-        - Collaborated with other 2 developers and 2 designers to define specs for MVPs
+        - Coordinated the design and development of serveral MVPs and web applications
 education:
     - school: ISCTE-IUL
       course: Computer Engineer